adamfranco/harmoni/README.txt

 v.
 0.13.5 (2007-12-12)
 ----------------------------------------------------
 This release adds a few minor fixes and a few minor cleanup changes.
-It also includes the addition of HTML cleaning support, availible throught the HtmlString 'primitive' class.
+It also includes the addition of HTML cleaning support, available through the HtmlString 'primitive' class.
 This support can be used by client applications to strip HTML markup of tags and attributes that might result in XSS attacks.